bigdawgsfootball/SBOM-Researcher/SECURITY.md

 ## Reporting a Vulnerability

-If you believe that there is a security vulnerability in this code, please submit an issue.
+If you believe that there is a security vulnerability in this code, please submit an issue at https://github.com/bigdawgsfootball/SBOM-Researcher/issues.
 Include as much detail as you can, and I will review and address as quickly as possible.